kpoilly/RAG-experiments/README.md

 ## 💡 Overview of Functioning (Advanced RAG)

-***Note on Smart & Dynamic Ingestion:*** *The document indexing process runs **automatically every time the chat is started** (`make start-chat`).
-This intelligent system synchronizes the vector database with the contents of the `data/` folder: it only processes and embeds newly added files, and removes references to files that are no longer present.
-This ensures the knowledge base is always up-to-date without needing to manually rebuild the project, avoiding redundant processing.*
+***Note on Smart & Dynamic Ingestion:*** *The document indexing process runs **automatically when the RAG service starts**.
+It can also be triggered at any time via an API endpoint (`/ingest`).
+This allows you to update your reference documents (in the `data/` folder) while the service is running.
+The assistant will benefit from the new knowledge in real-time, without any interruption or restart needed.*

 The core of the system is enhancing information retrieval for the LLM.

 1.  **Indexing:** Documents are split into chunks and converted into **embeddings** (vectors).
+2.  **Query Transformation (Multi-Query):** Before searching, the user's original question is sent to an LLM to generate several alternative versions.
+This technique helps overcome the limitations of keyword or semantic search by exploring different formulations of the same intent, thus casting a wider net to find the most relevant documents.
-2.  **Advanced Contextual Retrieval:** The search uses **Hybrid Embedding**, which combines:
+3.  **Advanced Contextual Retrieval:** The search uses **Hybrid Embedding**, which combines:
     * **Semantic search** (understanding meaning).
     * **Keyword search** (exact term precision).
     The **Reciprocal Rank Fusion (RRF)** algorithm merges the results from both methods to ensure maximum relevance before transmitting the context to the LLM.
-3.  **Re-Ranking & Filtering:** To further refine the results, a **Cross-Encoder** model re-ranks the documents retrieved in the previous step.
+4.  **Re-Ranking & Filtering:** To further refine the results, a **Cross-Encoder** model re-ranks the documents retrieved in the previous step.
 It calculates a precise relevance score for each document in relation to the query.
 Only documents with a score exceeding a configurable **threshold** are kept, ensuring that only the most relevant information is passed to the LLM.
-4.  **Augmented Generation:** The most relevant context chunks are sent to the LLM (Groq) to generate a factual and justified response.
+5.  **Augmented Generation:** The most relevant context chunks are sent to the LLM (Groq) to generate a factual and justified response.
 The answer is delivered in real-time via **streaming**, ensuring an interactive and fluid user experience with very low latency.

 ---